Marcia Hultman

 South Dakota e-Labor Bulletin

-February 2025
+March 2025

 Overview of South Dakota Labor Market

-See an overview of the labor market in South Dakota based on the most current data available, January 2025.
+See an overview of the labor market in South Dakota based on the most current data available, February 2025.

 Revised statewide labor force data released

-Annual average 2024 labor force data for the nation and all states (statewide level data) is now also available in the virtual labor market data system.
+Annual average 2024 labor force data for the nation and all states (statewide level data) is available in the virtual labor market data system.
 Historical data has also been revised (or benchmarked) back to 1990 for both statewide South Dakota and the United States.
 Revised (or benchmarked) data for the state's sub-state areas will be available April 18.
 Use our Labor Force Menu page to access the data in the virtual system.
 Learn more about benchmarking.

 Snapshot of South Dakota's Economy